Geodesics in Jet Space: Set-up. Background. Theorems. Overview.

-The last map $\pi_{k,k-1}$ realizes the quotient map $J^{k} \cong J^k/\exp(V_{k+2})$.
-We identify this quotient space with $J^{k-1}$ by shifting the meaning of coordinates - the old $u_0 = y(x)$ has been projected out, and its derivative $u_1$ plays the role of the `function' whose jet we are taking when forming $J^{k-1}$ and the old $u_k$ continues its role as the `fiber coordinate' of jet space, this time as the $k-1$st derivative, rather than as the kth derivative.
+The last map $\pi_{k,k-1}$ realizes the quotient map $J^{k-1} \cong J^k/\exp(V_{k+2})$.
+We identify this quotient space with $J^{k-1}$ by shifting the meaning of coordinates - the old $u_0$ has been projected out, and its derivative $u_1 = du_0/dx$ is set to $v_0$ which now plays the role of the function whose jet we are taking when forming $J^{k-1}$.
+The old $u_k$ continues its role as the `fiber coordinate' of jet space, but this time now in the role of the $(k-1)$th derivative of $v_0$ with respect to $x$.

 It follows from the basic principle, proposition \ref{prop: lifts of minimizers}, that a globally minimizing geodesic corresponding to some degree $n$ polynomial $F(x)$ persists by horizontal lift to yield a globally minimizing geodesic for all higher $k > n$.
-In particular the Ardentov-Sackov geodesic continues to be a global minimizer for all $k > 2$.
+In particular the geodesic which projects to the Euler kink continues to be a global minimizer for all $k > 2$.